This 5 Week plus 1-Day training program is sport-specifically designed to improve 2-Mile Run Performance. You’ll train 6 days/week.

 Assessment-Based, Speed over Ground and Aerobic Base Work

-You’ll run hard 2-mile intervals designed to increase your speed over ground.
-Long easy distance runs from 6-8 mile will develop your aerobic base.
-The paces for your fast interval work and easy distance work will be based on your most recent 5-Mile assessment and the MTI Running Calculator.
+You’ll run two distances of hard intervals: 800m and 1-Mile repeats.
+Your long distance runs will increase from 4 to 6 miles.
+The paces for your fast interval work and easy distance work will be based on your most recent 2-Mile assessment and the MTI Running Calculator.

 You’ll run intervals 2-3 times per week, and complete an easy distance run one time per week.